ssghait007/blog/content/blog/running-selenium-webdriver-on-raspberry-pi-zero.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/selenium-on-raspberry-pi.webp
 ---

-# Running selenium webdriver on raspberry-pi zero w.
+# How-to: Selenium Webdriver on Raspberry Pi Zero W.

 I have earlier written a post on how selenium can be used to automate browser based tasks.